Navigate home logo

 • local seawater desalination.

-Several locations in Princess Royal Harbour and Frenchman Bay, including the Vancouver Peninsula, are being investigated for seawater intake to supply a possible seawater desalination plant.
-Options for discharge of brine that are being investigated are in Frenchman Bay and on the south coast.
 The Big Grove, Little Grove and Goode Beach areas are being investigated as possible pipeline routes and wherever possible we would use road reserves or Crown land to minimise impacts on private landowners and the environment.
-The seawater desalination plant would be co-located with the existing South Coast Water Treatment Plant in Torndirrup
+We initially proposed the seawater desalination plant to be co-located at our existing South Coast Groundwater Treatment Plant site in Torndirrup.
+Stakeholder engagement has since identified opportunities for potential plant locations closer to the Frenchman Bay area, which we will also investigate.

 Before we determine the location of a preferred water source, we consider the following factors at a minimum: